xFrah/ACSAI-obsidian/MD VERSIONS/Calculus/Partial derivatives.md

-Imagine we want to take the derivative of a function like this:
+Imagine we take the derivative of a function like this:

 ![](../z_images/Pasted%20image%2020230522120629.png)